the3te3ch/Humming-Bird-Codebase/README.md

-# `Humming Bird Musikk™` 🎶
+# `The3 Te3ch™` 🎶

-Welcome to **`Humming Bird Musikk™`**, your destination for expert music education resources, professional publishing, and printing solutions.
+Welcome to **`The3 Te3ch™`**, your destination for expert music education resources, professional publishing, and printing solutions.
 Bringing stories and music to life through world-class materials and services. 🎵

 ## Table of Contents 📑
 - [Project Overview](#project-overview)